 In the current quarter, these items result from the costs associated with the collection of environmental baseline information for potential future operations and voluntary remediation of legacy environmental conditions.
 The Corporation is currently in a stakeholder engagement process prior to considering whether timing is appropriate for commencing permitting of an operating mine.
 In the comparative quarter, environmental costs predominantly related to the assessment of environmental conditions at the Stibnite Gold Project and some voluntary remediation of legacy environmental conditions.
-The costs in the current quarter are consistent with the comparative period in the prior period.
+The costs in the current quarter decreased compared with the comparative period due to project reduced level of baseline information being required in the current quarter.